nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/support.md

 - Pre-Prod: Available to users the first Friday of the Month
 - Prod: Available to users the second Friday of the Month

+Current LTS Hotfixes are displayed for each environment in the Nuxeo Customer Cloud Console.
+Scheduled monthly Hotfix updates can be placed “On Hold” for environments via the Customer Cloud Console.
+To place Scheduled monthly Hotfix updates on hold, complete the following steps.
+1. Log onto Nuxeo Cloud Console.
+2. Select Pre-Production Environment by selecting the “eye” icon.
+3. Under the “Config” dropdown, in the top left corner of the page, select “Edit HotFix Hold”.
+4. In the Nuxeo Hotfix Hold popup, select “Yes” to add or select “No” to remove a hold to the selected Pre-Production environment, and then select “Save”.

+If a hold is removed, the environment will be included in the next HF deployment and be updated to the HF’s outlined in that release.

+Customers may also request to update environments outside of the HotFix window via separate SUPNXP tickets without delaying or placing an environment “on hold”.
+These requests should be communicated to the Nuxeo Cloud team via SUPNXP Jira tickets.

 ## LTS Upgrades

 Customers choosing to upgrade from one LTS version to another can do so using the following guidelines.